convective-heat-engine/convective-heat-engine.github.io/content/_index.md

 ### Plan of Action

-The estimated capital cost of a working prototype greatly exceeds the means of the [CHE team](/about) to demonstrate the functionality of the CHE and so we intend to to enter the recently launched [$100M X-Prize for Carbon Removal as sponsored by Elon Musk](https://www.xprize.org/prizes/elonmusk), which provides the ideal means to develop and showcase the Convective Heat Engine.
+The estimated capital cost of a working prototype greatly exceeds the means of the [CHE team](/about) to demonstrate the functionality of the CHE and so we intend to enter the recently launched [$100M X-Prize for Carbon Removal as sponsored by Elon Musk](https://www.xprize.org/prizes/elonmusk), which provides the ideal means to develop and showcase the Convective Heat Engine.

 {{< youtube "BN88HPUm6j0" >}}